applejag/Newtonsoft.Json-for-Unity.Converters/README.md

 }
 ```

-*and so on, until "recursion" error..*

-But there are also some types such as the `UnityEngine.RandomState` that has its
+*and so on, until "recursion" error..* But there are also some types such as the
-state variables hidden.
+`UnityEngine.RandomState` that has its state variables hidden.

-The converters in this package takes care of all this.
+The converters in this package takes care of these issues, as well as many more.

 ### Sample error without this package